hiroshi2727/Neurosky_SpaceInvader/README.md

 ```
 pip install pyserial
 ```
-6) Adjust the variable "PORT 1" to your COM or dev location
+6) Change the variable "PORT 1" in line 17 of spaceinvader.py to your COM or dev location
 7) Run the following line:
 ```
 python spaceinvaders.py